AaronCiuffo245484/Y2B25_Task_11/README.md

   - Wrapper file not in repository
   - BRANCH_NAME doesn't match actual branch
   - entry_point doesn't match filename
-  - Missing library/ folder
+  - Missing sim_class.py file

-### "ModuleNotFoundError: No module named 'library'"
+### "ModuleNotFoundError: No module named 'sim_class'"
-- Verify `library/` folder is committed to your branch
+- Verify `sim_class.py` is committed to your branch
+- Check that file exists in repository root

+### "ModuleNotFoundError: No module named 'your_name_ot2_gym_wrapper'"
+- Verify you updated the import in your training script
-- Check that `library/simulation.py` and `library/robot_control.py` exist
+- Check that your wrapper file is committed
+- Ensure the filename in the import matches your actual file

 ### Model file not found
 - Check that `models/` directory was created